deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE_GLOBAL.md

 You can use the [sslip.io](https://sslip.io/) service (or similar) for testing if wildcard DNS records are unavailable to you for some reason.

-Domain must be different from [clusterDomain](.installing/configuration.html#clusterconfiguration-clusterdomain)!
+Domain used in the template must not match the domain specified in the [clusterDomain](installing/configuration.html#clusterconfiguration-clusterdomain) parameter.
+For example, if `clusterDomain` is set to `cluster.local` (the default value), `publicDomainTemplate` cannot be set to `%s.cluster.local`.
 {% endalert %}

 Example of the `ModuleConfig/global`: